quicwg/wg-materials/charter/charter.md

 maintained in the HTTP WG.

 Defining new congestion control schemes is explicitly out of scope for the WG.
-New QUIC extensions allowing the development and experimentation with new congestion control schemes are permitted.
+However, new QUIC extensions that support development and experimentation with new congestion control schemes may fall under the third work area.